 Employers may deduct $2.12 for each meal made available.
 For four hours or less of work, a maximum of one meal deduction is allowed.
 For over four hours of work, a maximum of two meal deductions is allowed.
 For employees that live on the employer’s premises, no more than $6.36 per day can be deducted.

 If your employee’s normal shift is four hours or more long, you must pay you for at least four hours of work for each day your employee reports to work.
 In other words, if you send your employee home early, you still must pay your employee for at least four hours of work.
 You can pay your employee minimum wage for the unworked hours, even if you usually pay your employee more than minimum wage.

 The D.C.
-Paid Leave Act provides up to eight weeks of parental leave to bond with a new child, six weeks of family leave to care for an ill family member with a serious health condition, and two weeks of medical leave to care for one’s own serious health condition.
-Eligible employees can begin taking paid family leave starting in July 2020.
+Paid Leave Act provides up to 2 weeks to care for your pregnancy, 12 weeks to bond with a new child, 12 weeks to care for a family member with a serious health condition, and 12 weeks to care for your own serious health condition.
 The benefits are funded by the D.C.
 Department of Employment Services through a small tax paid by employers.

 THE CONTENT OF THIS WEBSITE IS GENERAL AND INFORMATIONAL IN NATURE AND MAY NOT BE APPROPRIATE FOR YOUR SPECIFIC CIRCUMSTANCES.
 THE INFORMATION IS NOT INTENDED TO PROVIDE LEGAL OR TAX ADVICE, AND SHOULD NOT BE RELIED UPON WITHOUT CONSULTING WITH AN ATTORNEY AND/OR TAX PROFESSIONAL.